Romitoskj/UniversityNotes/Distributed Systems/notes/Lesson 14 - Contend Delivery Networks.md

 >
 The internet is fundamentally composed of these Autonomous Systems, which, as their name suggests, operate autonomously.
 While routing within a single AS can use internal rules, communication _between_ different Autonomous Systems follows the BGP protocol.
 >
-Here is a brief explanation of how BGP routing works based on the sources:
+BGP routing works like that:
 >
 > - **Announcing IPs:** Under the BGP protocol, an Autonomous System can **announce** which IP addresses are located within its system.
 Essentially, it declares, "If you are looking for these IPs, they are within my system.
 Send the packet to me to reach them".
 > - **Propagation and Path Building:** These announcements are propagated across other Autonomous Systems.
 Every time an announcement is propagated, the receiving Autonomous System adds information indicating the path that must be followed to reach those IPs.